Skip to main content

 3. Calculate match percentage — 100%, fuzzy (75-99%), or no match

-5. Translate and store — New translations add to TM
+5. Translate and store — New translations go back into the TM

 When TM Provides Value